AIO1/ECSPrimengTable/README.md

   The table below summarizes the symbols you can use when defining the **Format** for dates.

-  **Note:** Not all symbols are guaranteed to behave consistently in the front-end, as some may be interpreted differently by Angular or other client-side components.
+  **Note:** Not all symbols are guaranteed to behave consistently in the front-end, as some may be interpreted differently by Angular or other client-side components or exports to Excel.
 Always test your chosen format in the UI.

 <div align="center">